seancliftonsimon/RubyEstimator/FEATURES_TO_ADD.md

 - Optionally add horizontal rule before title: `st.divider()` followed by small centered text
 - Consider adding it to a footer-style container with gray or muted color

+**Implementation Completed:**

+- Removed the large title and subtitle from the top of the page (previously lines 672-673)
+- Added compact title to the footer area (line 1600-1609)
+- Reduced font size from `main-title` class to 0.85rem (much smaller)
+- Combined title and subtitle on one line with subtle styling
+- Used Ruby's brand color (#990C41) for the title, gray for subtitle
+- Integrated with existing footer text ("Built with Streamlit | v1.0")
+- **Result:** Much more screen space available for the actual application content at the top

 ---

 ## Implementation Priority

 **Recommended order for implementation:**

-1. **Fix Ghosting Issue** - Quick fix, improves UX immediately
+1. ✅ **Fix Ghosting Issue** - COMPLETED - Quick fix, improves UX immediately
-2. **Move Title to Bottom** - Simple layout change, improves screen real estate
+2. ✅ **Move Title to Bottom** - COMPLETED - Simple layout change, improves screen real estate
-3. **Input Cleaning and Standardization** - Foundation for other features
+3. ✅ **Input Cleaning and Standardization** - COMPLETED - Foundation for other features
-4. **Case Correction** - Builds on standardization, prevents duplicate entries
+4. **Case Correction** - Builds on standardization, prevents duplicate entries ⬅️ NEXT
 5. **Better Error Reporting** - Improves user experience significantly
 6. **Searchable Dropdown** - Larger feature, but high value for users
 7. **Unit Conversion Warning** - Important for data accuracy